fesh0r/beebem/README.txt

   Map F1-F10 to f0-f9  - Selects a slightly different mapping for the
                          function keys.

+  Disable Keys         - Allows you to disable selected keys within BeebEm.
+                         The Windows (start) keys can also be disabled but note that this affects all Windows applications, not just BeebEm.

   Debugger             - Opens the debugger window (see below).